SHOTbyGUN/hefty-frame-analysis/README.md

   5. The data is now visible in corresponding tabs

 <h4>Features</h4>
-  - Visualize frame types used in video
+  - Visualize frame types and sizes used in video
   - Simple drag and drop interface
   - No other features, so basically what you see is what you get.